-Paying minimum balance on your credit card debt is going to cost you a lot of money in interest and it will take years.
+Paying the minimum balance on your credit card debt will cost you a lot of money on interest, and it will take years.

-If you don't use your credit card and use a cash advance place, you will pay fees and interests as well.
-This is going to cost you a lot of money and sometimes creating more financial problems than solutions.
+If you don't use your credit card and use a cash advance place, you will pay fees and interests.
+This will cost you a lot of money and sometimes create more financial problems than solutions.

-Deciding not to pay one of your bills and use that money to pay for your car service bill, you will pay a late fee for not paying your bill one time.
+Deciding not to pay one of your bills and use that money to pay for your car service bill will pay a late fee for not paying your bill one time.
 The amount you didn't pay will double the following month as well.

-A service reinstated fee could be added to services if services are shut down.
-Again, wasting your hard earned money and your level of stress continues.
+If services are shut down, a service reinstated fee could be added to services.
+Again, wasting your hard-earned money and your level of stress continues.